The 12 Phases™ Perspective on Damasio

 The “strange order” Damasio refers to is the fact that the brain and conscious choice are not the origin of human innovation; rather, the origin is in biological homeostasis.

+Life supplies variety in particular circumstances to which you must respond.
 Only in retrospect do we see how our unplanned responses to life events actually move according to the unseen agenda of homeostasis.

 Damasio makes thorough explanations of how this occurs in neurological communications between body, brain, and mind.